-Since the 2000s, cybercrime has increased in reach and scale, and is considered a 'great accelerator' of TOC.110 However, despite the growth of cybercriminal markets and the use of internet as a facilitator for other criminal activities, states have struggled to develop a global response to the phenomena.111
+Since the 2000s, cybercrime has increased in reach and scale, and is considered a 'great accelerator' of TOC.
+However, despite the growth of cybercriminal markets and the use of internet as a facilitator for other criminal activities, states have struggled to develop a global response to the phenomena.

 From the start of the millennium, when the UNTOC (2000) and the Council of Europe (Budapest) Cybercrime Convention (2001) were adopted, international debate on cybercrime went through a period of inertia until 2010, when Russia attempted to get support for a new UN treaty at the 12th UN Crime Congress.
 However progress in addressing cybercrime coherently was hindered as states had different perspectives on the role of cyberspace in society and could not agree on the boundaries for cooperation on cybercrime.
-However progress is addressed in society and could not agree on the boundaries for cooperation on cybercrime.

 In October 2016, delegates in Vienna discussed the need for a treaty and established the Expert Group Meeting (EGM) to Conduct a Comprehensive Study on Cybercrime to develop norms and parameters for cooperation on cybercrime matters.
-114 States were not sure whether a new instrument was needed to address cybercrime or whether existing instruments such as the UNTOC and the Budapest Convention were sufficient.
+States were not sure whether a new instrument was needed to address cybercrime or whether existing instruments such as the UNTOC and the Budapest Convention were sufficient.
 Those states calling for a new legal instrument on cybercrime argued that the UNTOC did not provide sufficient scope for cooperation on this issue and that the Budapest Convention was inappropriate because its negotiating process did not involve all global actors - therefore, it did not reflect concerns about national sovereignty, particularly in relation to cross-border access to information and electronic evidence.
-115